 After retiring from the practice of law to raise her family, Jeanne became involved in various nonprofit organizations, including serving as Northeast Director for Choice Humanitarian (1997-1998) and Executive Director of FamilyCares (2000).
 She feels that getting a desmoid tumor was both a wake-up call and a calling to a new endeavor as it became clear to her as a patient that this was a field that needed jumpstarting into a new level of accelerated research to develop new treatments.

-Jeanne resides in New Canaan, Connecticut with her husband Steve.
-They are the parents of four sons and a daughter.
+Jeanne resides in Salt Lake City, Utah with her husband Steve.
+They raised four sons and a daughter, and now enjoy their seven beautiful grandchildren.

 Lynne’s life officially began on January 1, 2010 at 12:01am, just after she shot the starting gun for her first race.
 Since then, she has consulted on/timed/directed over 50 running events for local nonprofits.
 She initially learned about desmoids through running buddy, Sera Snyder, who was diagnosed with the disease and founded Running for Answers 5K in 2010.
-2018 is her 7th year directing Running for Answers (RFA) 5K.
+Lynne has been directing the 5K since 2002.

 Although Lynne’s work experience spans many sectors/ industries (federal gov’t, retail, dotcom, large nonprofit, small nonprofit, small business), they pale in comparison to the depth and satisfaction she receives through her work with DTRF.

-Lynne lives Philadelphia, PA, the home of DTRF’s Annual Patient Meeting and RFA 5K.
+Lynne lives in Philadelphia, PA, the home of DTRF’s Annual Patient Meeting and RFA 5K.

-Dr. Mrinal Gounder is the Scientific Director of DTRF.
-He is an assistant professor at MSKCC specializing in sarcomas and developing new drugs in cancer.
-He has a special clinical and research interest in desmoid tumors and recently showed for the first time that sorafenib is an active drug in desmoid tumors.
+Dr. Mrinal Gounder is the Scientific Director of DTRF and a member of the Medical and Scientific Advisory Boards.
+He is an Associate Professor of Medicine at MSKCC specializing in sarcomas and developing new drugs in cancer.
+He is an internationally recognized leader in desmoid tumors and leads clinical trials in desmoid tumors.
+He recently showed for the first time that sorafenib is an active drug in desmoid tumors.
 He completed his fellowship in medical oncology at MSKCC.
 Prior to arriving at MSKCC, he completed his internal medicine training at Northwestern University in Chicago and received his MD from SUNY- Syracuse.

 Amanda Hoffman is the owner of ADH Communications (formerly Motus Video Design), offering full-service communications consulting to help organizations trying to make the world a better place turn their target audience into advocates and activists for their cause.
 For over six years, Amanda worked as a communications and marketing consultant for the IT consulting firm, Booz Allen Hamilton, supporting multiple federal government clients.
 She left the firm in 2014 to pursue her entrepreneurial passion full time.
 In 2015, she joined the National Environmental Education Foundation (NEEF) as their Communications Manager, but her passion for helping multiple causes she was passionate about lead her to eventually return to her consulting business.
 Originally from Boston, she graduated from American University in Washington, DC, with a BA in Journalism.
 Amanda is also a published author, editor and avid supporter of the arts, having danced competitively through her teens.
 She continued dancing in college, but at the age of 21, she was diagnosed with a desmoid tumor in her calf muscle.
 Since then, she has been through multiple treatments, including surgery and three chemotherapies, but still lives with the disease.
 She found DTRF in 2009 while searching for information on her rare condition and, eager to do what she could to help find a cure, volunteered her professional skills to the Foundation.
 Amanda was the Marketing Chair for the inaugural DTRF Running for Answers 5K and has served on the committee in a marketing and outreach consulting capacity each year since.
 Her current business was born out of her love for the work she was doing for DTRF.
 Since its launch in 2013, Amanda’s business has been an official sponsor for the Running for Answers 5K, filming and editing promotional videos for the event and DTRF.
 Outside of video production, Amanda advises the Foundation on PR, marketing, and social media management.
 She is honored to work with the wonderful and dedicated team at DTRF.